Select Projects

 Our core team traveled to field sites regularly from 2009 - 2012 to meet with African collaborators, pilot test field activities, engage village participants, and collect data in eight villages—four in north-eastern Tanzania, and four in Ghana's south-central Volta region.
 Activities included a series of participatory workshops, elder-led walks, and community-based environmental monitoring.

-Much like the Mountain Project and my Pittsburgh Studio, our approach was thoroughly applied and strongly reciprocal: our regional partners brokered local community invitations, and learning was a two-way street.
-Especially exciting was the "anticipatory creativity" that reached a crescendo in years 2 and 3: scenario-building, plan-making, place-based theater, and a collective re-thinking of potential resiliencies and livelihoods inherent in each community's working landscape.
+Our approach was strongly reciprocal: our regional partners brokered local community invitations, and learning was a two-way street.
+The partnership generated an anticipatory creativity that peaked in years 2 and 3.
+A key exercise was locally-led visioning of short- and medium-term scenarios that ranged from maladaptive to more hopeful and adaptive outcomes.
+Other activities included community plan-making (a first for our partner villages!), place-based theater (used to enliven the scenarios), and a collective re-thinking of potential resiliencies and livelihoods inherent in each community's working landscape.

-Role: Co-Principal Investigator, Landscape Ecologist; lead on ecosystems walks and community mapping.
+Role: Co-principal investigator, applied ecology and design of ecosystems walks and community planning tools.
 Dr. Petra Tschakert was PI.

 African partners: University of Ghana / Afram Plains Development Organization, Ghana / University of Dar es Salaam, Tanzania / Red Cross-Red Crescent, Tanzania